LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/DevelopingwithFaaS/overview.md

 ### Editor Sidebar

 By pressing the marked button you are able to hide or show the sidebar.
-This sidebar offers you access to two tabs (Settings and Payload, see below for more information).
+This sidebar offers you access to three tabs (Settings, Debug and Payload, see below for more information).
 On smaller screens it will be hidden by default.
 On larger screens, it is shown by default.

 <img class="fancyimage" src="img/faas-sidebar.png" alt="LivePerson Functions Editor Sidebar">